 Some composting toilet users informed us that they prefer not to use an agitator for shorter trips or when they're staying at campsites.
 Instead, they swap out the solids bin with an agitator for one without.
 Whether you prefer to have an agitator therefore also depends on the length and type of trip you're planning.

-Ventilation Fans in Composting Toilets.
+How Ventilation Fans Work in Composting Toilets

 When venting your composting toilet, ensure you use a fly screen to reduce the chance of insects getting into the toilet.
 The addition of a solar-powered fan or cowling is a good ventilation choice for off-grid situations.
 And cowlings look pretty too!